 This underground bathroom does not have even a window, and it may look barren.

 However, the room reached the functional beauty, by pursuing goals for providing hot springs in the best condition…

 More precisely, Japanese people who love Onsen tend to pump up water from the ground wherever it is, so that the percentage of hot springs upwelling from the ground is very low.

-The name Indian Springs seems to be quite a direct naming, because hot springs in this area had been maintained by American Indians as Ojo Caliente de Las Palomas (Hot Springs of the Doves).
+The name Indian Springs seems to be quite a direct naming, because hot springs in this area had been maintained by American Indians as Ojo Caliente de Las Palomas.

 Staying overnight is also available, but today is for walk-in.

 The owner suddenly appeared when I knocked the door, finding the reception.

 The payment is only by cash, and it costs only $8 for one- hour soaking.

 There are only two bathrooms in this facility, and I will introduce the bigger private bath.

 You need to go down the basement stairs from the parking lot.